klingj3/PythonScrabble/README.md

 Here are the features to be implemented, at their various levels.

-### I: Basic functionality
+### I: Basic functionality - Completed!
-At this level, the AI will have a robust dictionary loaded, and will play the best possible moves after brute-forcing the many available moves and choosing the best option.
-Though basic, this option will be nearly unbeatable and probably not fun for anybody.
+At this level, the AI will have a complete scrabble dictionary loaded, and will play the best possible moves after evaluating all legal moves and choosing the move with the best score, with no thoughts as to broader strategy.
+The human player will be able to play against this agent in the command line, with the following commands.

+`quit` quits the game

+`skip` skips a turn

+`exchange LETTERS` exchanges the tiles in the string (here letters) at the expense of a turn.

+`7 7 R PYTHON` plays the word in the direction `R` for right (or `D` for down), starting at x, y, coordinates `7, 7`

+Alternatively, the user can just instruct games of AI vs AI to see the interesting words and moves they used.

 ### II: General Difficulty Adaptivity
 At this level, we will run an extensive count of all words appearing in both wikipedia and the scrabble dictionary